CP1401/Practicals/prac_10/README.md

 ### 3. Get Non-empty String

 Write a function to get a non-empty string.
 That is, you should be able to enter any string as long as it's not `""`.
+If the user input is `""`, print an error like `"Input cannot be blank"` and get the input again.

 In `question_3()`, call your new function to ask the user for their name using your function...
 Then use the _same_ function for getting their birthplace, and then display a message like: